Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Brisket Planner & Tool FAQs

 Wrap choice affects both time and bark.
 Foil is fastest but softens bark.
 Butcher paper is a balanced middle ground.
 No wrap cooks longest and keeps bark firmest.
-Use the tool’s Wrap and Bark preference settings to align speed and crust with your target serve time.
+Use the tool’s wrap and bark preference settings to align speed and crust with your target serve time.

-Yes—select Flat, Point, or Whole packer, then fine-tune with Thickness relative to typical.
+Yes.
+Select Flat, Point, or Whole packer, then fine-tune with Thickness relative to typical.
 A noticeably thinner flat tends to cook faster; a short, stocky brisket often needs longer.
 If your 14-lb packer is much thicker than typical, choose Thicker than typical to avoid cutting timing too tight.

 Use the Altitude Adjustment Calculator to set wrap and finish targets for your elevation, then plan your cook with those temps.
 Higher elevation lowers the boiling point and can lengthen stalls.
 Always verify doneness by feel with a probe; use the adjusted numbers as guidance rather than absolutes.